JordanMartinez/purescript-json-codecs/README.md

 Make it easy to drop newtypes when using typeclass-based codecs.
   - [ ] automatic removal of utility newtypes - **WIP**

+See [DESIGN.md](DESIGN.md) for the reasoning behind this library's design.

 ## Error Messages for `test/Main.purs`

 ### `PrimitiveJsonError`: